Skip to main content

 A lender provides the funds to pay premiums up front, then collects regular monthly payments plus interest.
 This arrangement will be familiar to most people with home and motor insurance.

 However, the benefits of this approach when it comes to business insurance can reach far beyond simply avoiding a large, single payment for insurance premiums.
-For SMEs, premium finance can have positive impacts on your business’ cash flow, tax, and balance sheet – and can play an important role if you’re struggling to access finance.
+For SMEs, premium finance can have positive impacts on your business’ cash flow, tax, and balance sheet.
+It and can play an important role if you’re struggling to access finance.

 The growth benefits of premium finance